dRPC provider overview (2026)

 Both providers aim to deliver high-performance multichain RPC infrastructure, but there are meaningful differences worth noting:

-- dRPC stands out for its broad chain support, flexible deployment options and usage-based pricing.
-If your project spans many networks or you’re comfortable with usage monitoring, that gives you extra flexibility.
+- dRPC stands out for its broad chain support, flexible deployment options, and usage-based pricing.
+If your project spans many networks or you’re comfortable with monitoring usage and optimizing method calls, this model can provide more flexibility and potentially lower costs for certain workloads.

 FAQ